 With just a few essential changes, you can easily make your bathroom safer and that much more comfortable for your own private use.

 Of course, there is a wide range of things that you will need in your bathroom as a senior that a younger man/woman wouldn’t generally need in their bathroom.
-The trick is in identifying what it is you need to ensure that your bathroom is specifically secure as per your needs.
+The trick is in identifying what it is you need to ensure that your bathroom is specifically secure per your needs.

-While the answer to that question will depend on your particular needs, some essential bath aids are more universally necessary than others.
+While the answer to that question will depend on your particular needs, some essential bath aids for seniors are more universally necessary than others.
 Here is a list of some simple changes you can make to your bathroom to ensure that you have a safe and comfortable environment for you.

 Install Adequate Lighting